nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 <!-- New sequences from Australia show evidence of local transmission across New South Wales.
-The virus has likely been circulating in this area since at least the end of February.--> Nuove sequenze dall' Australia mostrano prove di trasmissione locale del virus all'interno del Nuovo Galles del Sud.
+The virus has likely been circulating in this area since at least the end of February.--> le nuove sequenze provenienti dall' Australia mostrano prove di trasmissione locale del virus all'interno del Nuovo Galles del Sud.
 E' probabile che il virus stia circolando in questa area da, almeno, la fine di Febbraio.

 <!-- There is no right side text -->